 CEO / CMO

 More often than not, CEOs or CMOs are Chief Product Leaders.
 They're responsible for leading the entire senior teams to success.
-If they've got good business acumen, they'll be leading by focusing on product strategy and toward the product vision.
+If they've got the good business acumen, they'll be leading by focusing on product strategy and toward the product vision.
 As a company grows and a product team blossoms, CEOs will be able to step back a little.
 Although, they'll remain a key stakeholder in the product leadership team.